TLDR; We use egocentric ( ) SLAM poses and images to estimate the wearer's body pose, height, and hands.

 Quantitatively, this explains joint position estimation error differences between 5% and 18%.

-Qualitatively, we observe consistent improvements in realism.
-For example, see the subtle but critical improvements in foot motion for this dynamic sequence:
+Qualitatively, we observe better estimated motion.
+For example, see the improvements in foot motion for this dynamic sequence:

-We observe that jointly estimating human hands with bodies (purple) reduces ambiguities and errors when compared to single-frame monocular estimates (blue):
+With our guided sampling approach, we observe that jointly estimating human hands with bodies (purple) reduces ambiguities when compared to single-frame monocular estimates (blue):

 Compared to naive HaMeR, EgoAllo with head pose + HaMeR input drops world-frame hand joint errors by as much as 40%.